Session Security in PHP: The Three Problems That Are Invisible Until They Are Not

 Session Hijacking: When the Attacker Steals the Session ID After It Is Set

 Network eavesdropping is the simplest to understand.
 If your application is served over HTTP instead of HTTPS, the session cookie travels across the network in plain text.
 Anyone on the same WiFi network, anyone who can intercept traffic at any point between the user and the server, and anyone with access to the server's network interfaces can read the session cookie and immediately use it.
-This is why HTTPS is not optional for applications that use sessions.
-Without it, session hijacking is trivial for anyone on the same network.

 Cross-site scripting provides a way to steal cookies even when HTTPS is in use.
 If the application reflects user input without proper output encoding, an attacker injects a script that reads document.cookie and sends it to a server the attacker controls.
 The script runs in the context of your domain, which means it has access to cookies that are not marked HttpOnly.
-This is why output encoding is not optional: XSS and session hijacking are directly connected, and fixing XSS is the primary defence against this attack path.

 PHP provides two cookie flags that make session hijacking significantly harder to execute.
-HttpOnly tells the browser not to make the cookie available to JavaScript.
+The HttpOnly flag tells the browser not to make the cookie available to JavaScript.
 Most modern browsers honour this.
 It does not prevent all XSS-based cookie theft but it removes the most common script-based path.
-Secure tells the browser only to send the cookie over HTTPS connections.
-Even if your site supports both HTTP and HTTPS, the session cookie will only travel over the encrypted connection, which prevents plain-text interception on unencrypted network paths.

 ini_set('session.cookie_httponly', 1);